SteviLen420/TQE_simulation/README.md

 It is my hope that this project might serve as a novel starting point or a useful tool for researchers in theoretical physics and cosmology.
 Collaboration and feedback are warmly welcomed.

+## Future Development

+The TQE Framework is an actively evolving research project.
+While the current version provides a complete and robust proof-of-concept, several key areas are planned for future development to enhance its scale, realism, and usability.

+* **Computational Scaling**: To explore the parameter space more exhaustively, future work will focus on optimizing the pipeline for high-performance computing (HPC) environments.
+This will enable simulations with significantly larger ensembles of universes (>10^5) and longer evolutionary epochs, providing greater statistical power to the results.

+* **Expansion of Anomaly Detectors**: The current framework includes detectors for the CMB Cold Spot and the Axis of Evil.
+The pipeline is designed to be extensible, and future versions will incorporate additional anomaly modules, such as the Hemispherical Power Asymmetry (HPA) and other statistical measures observed in cosmological data.

+* **Architectural Refactoring**: I am actively refactoring the current single-script implementation into a fully modular framework.
+This will improve maintainability, make collaboration easier, and allow researchers to swap or modify individual components (e.g., the simulation core, an analysis module) without altering the rest of the pipeline.

+I highly encourage contributions and collaborations in these areas.

 ## License
 This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.